curedao/docs/README.md

 ### Token Genesis

 The goal of CureDAO is for every human on earth to share the natural experiments that define their existence.
-The world’s population is projected to peak at 9.4 billion around 2070.
-To enable everyone to become a [Citizen Scientist](constitution/5-organization.md), upon genesis, 9.4 billion CureDAO tokens will be created.
+The world's population is projected to peak at 9.4 billion around 2070.
+To enable everyone to become a [Citizen Scientist](constitution/5-organization.md), 9.4 billion CureDAO tokens will be created.

-The genesis distribution event will make 10% of CureDAO’s total token supply available to interested participants using a fair and open smart contract auction.
+The genesis distribution event will make 10% of CureDAO's total token supply available to interested participants using a fair and open smart contract auction.

 ![](<.gitbook/assets/image (1).png>)

-Since CureDAO’s genesis operates via a public auction, the community decides the initial token price.
+Since CureDAO's genesis operates via a public auction, the community decides the initial token price.
 We estimate a minimum of $5,000,000 will be required to support the first iteration of the platform.

 ## 💰 Revenue